 The motor vessel (M/V) Ortelius is an ice-strengthened small ship designed for polar expedition cruises in the Arctic and Antarctica.
 At only 116 passengers and 53 cabins, she assures a flexible polar experience with maximum wildlife opportunities.

-NOTE: In May 2014, deck 5 of the Ortelius will be reconfigured, with all new cabins built.
-This 1 million dollar investment completes the vessel’s refurbishment program, bringing Ortelius to a an upscale hotel standard similar to its sister vessel Plancius.
+NOTE: In May 2014, deck 5 of the Ortelius was reconfigured, with all new cabins built.
+This 1 million dollar investment completes the vessel’s refurbishment program, bringing Ortelius to an upscale hotel standard similar to its sister vessel Plancius.
 The plan was to completely rebuild deck 5 and to build brand new twin window, twin deluxe and superior cabins all with new walls, furniture and bathrooms, including two brand new twin porthole cabins on deck number 4 (cabin number 455 and 456).
 The vessel will offer accommodation for 116 passengers (up from its former 106 passengers in 47 cabins).
 The end result is modern, comfortable and spacious twin window, twin deluxe and superior cabins.

 AdventureSmith Explorations’ Ortelius review includes a detailed description of the small ship including deck plans and a photo gallery.
 Please read our review below then contact our polar cruise experts to compare the Ortelius with other small ships crusing Antarctic and Arctic waters.